-The major purpose of the study was to determine the free primary education and early childhood education.
+The major purpose of the study was to determine the impact of free primary education on early childhood education.
 This chapter focuses on the discussions of the findings, conclusions and recommendations.
 Finally, the chapter ends with suggestions for further research.

 5.1.
-Discussion
+Summary of findings and discussions

-The study revealed in the first objective of enrollment of early childhood education that FPE has had an effect on the enrollment of children because parents are withdrawing their children from ECDECs and also want it to be made free like primary education and this is supported by UNESCO (2005) that poor parents are choosing to withdraw their children from ECDs centers and keep them at home until they reach the age of primary school entry.
+The study revealed in the first objective of enrollment of early childhood education that FPE has had an effect on the enrollment of children because parents are withdrawing their children from ECDE and also want it to be made free like primary education and this is supported by KNESCO (2005) that poor parents are choosing to withdraw their children from ECO centers and / or keep them at home until they reach the age of primary school entry.
 They refuse to pay the fees for ECD on the grounds that ECD, like primary education, should be free.